 Vietnamese pho is almost always meat based, but this vegetarian pho recipe is a good substitute recipe if you don’t eat meat.
-It has depth of flavour, body in the broth and lots of spicy notes.
+It has depth of flavor, body in the broth and lots of spicy notes.

 I’m not going to claim that this is the most authentic pho recipe out there.
 Because vietnamese pho soup is essentially meat based, made from beef or pork broth.
 But guys, if you truly want a vegetarian pho recipe, I’d definitely try this one out.

 The base of a pho is always a flavorful broth and we’ve tried to pack in as much flavor as possible.
 Its deep, rich with strong, spicy notes that come from aromatics.
 Its really hard to not like this one!